mbT-Infrastructure/docker-development/Readme.md

 # development image

-This image contains ...
+This Docker image contains tools for development.

-It does ...
+It starts a ssh deamon for the user `user`.

 ## Installation